 However, newbies who want to tap into the less crowded markets such as purchasing foreclosed properties may get rewarded more.

-In 2014, there were over P162 billion worth of foreclosed properties.
+In 2014, there was over P162 billion worth of foreclosed properties.

 Noli Alleje, a renowned real estate developer, makes a living out of buying foreclosed properties, holding on to them for quite some time, and then putting it on sale when the price is ripe has made a fortune by going through a less comfortable road.